eugenium/DGL/README.md

 # Decoupled Greedy Learning

-This contains the source code for key experiments associated with the paper.
+This contains the source code for key experiments associated with the paper https://arxiv.org/abs/1901.08164.
+If you find this code helpful please cite our paper

+@article{belilovsky2019decoupled,
+  title={Decoupled Greedy Learning of CNNs}, author={Belilovsky, Eugene and Eickenberg, Michael and Oyallon, Edouard}, journal={arXiv preprint arXiv:1901.08164}, year={2019}
+}

 In all experiments there is a log file which is generated in the local directory containing the per epoch training/val accuracy and other useful data.

+Coming soon.. (in a month or two) we will add some examples of implementations that distribute/parallelize across GPUs.
+If you are interested in an early version of that we can share by request.

+For questions or comments please contact at: eugene.belilovsky@umontreal.ca

 ## dni_comparisons
 contains experiments used in Section 5
 This relies on the package https://github.com/koz4k/dni-pytorch .
-Which is also included for completness.
+Which is also copied in the directory for completness

 end to end baseline